If, like me, you are a single woman in 60s and beyond, you may be thinking about the best places to retire.

 Since this issue is on the minds of many of the women in our community, I decided to interview the founder of Live and Invest Overseas, Kathleen Peddicord.
 I hope that you find her advice useful as you decide where you want to spend the best decades of your life.

 Contrary to popular belief, Kathleen says that destinations like Paris and Barcelona don’t have to be expensive.
 The trick is to live as a local and not as a tourist.
-Another destination, which she goes into some detail about on her website is Abruzzo, Italy.
-Apparently, the real estate is much cheaper in this city than in other Italian destinations.
+Another destination, which she goes into some detail about on her website, is Abruzzo, Italy.
+Apparently, real estate is much cheaper in this city than in other Italian destinations.

 As she mentioned on her website, “Property in Abruzzo, for example, can be up to 80% cheaper than Tuscany, and up to 50% cheaper than Umbria.”
 Ottimo!